Jebonn/Active-Directory-Lab/README.md

 </p>

 ## 10. Implementing Group Policy Objects (GPOs)
 GPOs are policy settings that can be applied to different users and computers in the domain.
 A few simple GPOs will be created and applied to the users.
+One to regulate wallpaper, one to disabling USB devices, and one to restrict control panel access.

 1. Go back to Windows Server and open Group Policy Management *(Server Manager -> Tools -> Group Policy Management)*.
 2.